pop-os/libcosmic-book/src/application-trait.md

             }
         }

-        Command::none()
+        Task::none()
     }
 }
 ```

 Because this method executes in the runtime's event loop, the application will block for the duration that this method is being called.
 It is therefore imperative that any application logic executed here should be swift to prevent the user from experiencing an application freeze.
-Anything that requires either asynchronous or long execution time should either be returned as a [Command](commands.md), or placed into a [Subscription](subscriptions.md).
+Anything that requires either asynchronous or long execution time should either be returned as a [Task](tasks.md), or placed into a [Subscription](subscriptions.md).

 ## Running the application